22th of July was the official opening of the revamped Borris Viaduct.

 Borris Viaduct is one of Ireland’s best examples of monumental 19th Century railway engineering.

-Revamped viaduct spans 16 arches across the river 50m below.
+The revamped viaduct spans 16 arches across the river 50m below.
 The viaduct was constructed as a railway line from Bagenalstown to Wexford.
 Passenger services ceased in 1931, but goods traffic continued until 1947.
-On the 1st January 1963, the line closed for good.
+On the 1st of January 1963, the line closed for good.
 It had been 108 years from the time the first sod was cut near Borris.

 Now you can walk across the top of the Viaduct and enjoy the lovely scenic area.
 The viaduct walk is 500m long.
 Carlow County Council added new visible barriers to both edges of the viaduct as they were quite low before.
 The new addition allows families to walk over the top of the viaduct without worrying about the children’s safety.

-There are information panels on lots of interesting historical information about the construction of the viaduct.
+There are information panels with lots of interesting historical information about the construction of the viaduct.
 There is also a new car park.

-It’s a really beautiful spot and now it even more worth a visit.
+It’s a really beautiful spot and now it is even more worth a visit.

 Location of Borris Viaduct:

-Below my photos of Borris Viaduct taken in November 2014.
+Below are photos I took in November 2014.